SlackBuffer/abzVue/Vue1.0/list_rendering.md

 - If you don’t have a unique key to track by, you can also use `track-by="$index"`, which will force `v-for` into in-place update mode: fragments are **no longer moved around**, they simply get **flushed with the new value at the corresponding index**
 - This can make Array replacement extremely efficient, but it comes at a trade-off
     - Because **DOM nodes are no longer moved to reflect the change in order**, temporary state like DOM input values and component private state can become out of sync (misplace)
-- Be careful when using `track-by="$index"` if the `v-for` block contains form input elements or child components
+    - So Be careful when using `track-by="$index"` if the `v-for` block contains form input elements or child components
 ### Caveats
 - [ ] Due to limitations of JavaScript, Vue.js cannot detect the following changes to an Array:
     - When you directly set an item with the index, e.g. `vm.items[0] = {};`